 A resume of the above provisions shows that China is a socialist country which is led by the peasants and workers, and in which the capitalists have practically no place.
 The policy of the regime, as declared in these General Principles, is to eliminate the capitalist economy together.
 Again though the right to maintain lawfully earned property is granted, yet the state can requisition any property or means of production in the public interest.
 In India also the Constitution authorises the State to requisition the private property for 'public purposes, but there is a wide difference in this matter between the Indian and the Chinese Constitution.
-In India State has to pay reasonable compensation in the case of requisition of property, but in China, what to speak of "reasonableness" the Constitution does not guarantee, even compensation.
+In India State has to pay reasonable compensation in the case of requisition of property, but in China. what to speak of "reasonableness" the Constitution does not guarantee, even compensation.
 The Judiciary, in China, being a part of the Governmental machinery can afford no help to the citizens when they are deprived of their property.
-Similarly, all other provisions have a bias towards centralization and give primacy to the interests of the State, peasants and workers. fact numerous persons are deprived of their political rights on the ground that they are the enemies of the people and therefore, excluded from the privileges of citizenship.
+Similarly, all other provisions have a bias towards centralization and give primacy to the interests of the State, peasants and workers.
+In fact numerous persons are deprived of their political rights on the ground that they are the enemies of the people and therefore, excluded from the privileges of citizenship.
 The proclaimed sovereignty of the people is in fact a mask for the supremacy of the Communist Party.
 The governmental system of the People's Republic of China, based as it is on the Principle of Democratic Centralism, is totalitarian.
 Its professions of peace and reaffirmations that China shall work for the noble cause of peace have already been belied by its treacherous attack on India in the October of 1962.
 The inevitable conclusion of the above analysis is that there is not in practice what seems to be on the paper and that there is a wide gap between theory and practice in China.

-$\mathbf{Q.}$ Describe the organisation and importance of the Communist Party of the People's Republic of China.
+Q. Describe the organisation and importance of the Communist Party of the People's Republic of China.

 Ans.
-Though the Constitution of the People's Republic of China does not emphatically and clearly declare the supreme position of the Communist Party, yet in practice, the party exercises complete control over the machinery of the government.
-As in the Soviet Russia, the party is the real ruling power and the various agencies of the government are, in fact, the mere instruments which carry out it policy.
+Though the Constitution of the People's Republic of China does not emphatically and clearly declare the supreme position of the Communist Party, yet in practice, the party exercise complete control over the machinery of the government.
+As in the Soviet Russia, the party is the real ruling power and the various agencies of the government are, in fact, the mere instruments

-The party controls the work of the Government by issuing specific directives "to the State as to the nature and orientation of work" and by selecting and promoting "loyal and competent Party as well as non-party cadres to work in the organs of the state."
-The fact is that the major questions of policy, whether Satural or international are first decided by the Party and then announced and implemented by the State organs.
-The Party occupies the position of paramountcy not only in the legislative and executive branch of the Government, but also in the Judiciary
+The party controls the work of the Government by issuing specific directives "to the State as to the nature and orientation of work" and by selecting and promoting "loyal and competent Party as well as non-party actives to work in the organs of the state."
+The fact is that the major questions of policy, whether satural or international are first decided by the Party and then amounced and implemented by the State organs.
+The Party and acceptable parts of the Core memora, but also in the Justiciary and executive branch of the Covernment but also in the Justiciary.

-Thuse very organ of the Government is under its control and nothing can be done either without its consent or against its will The persons who control the party also control the various governmental agencies.
-The National People's Congress, the Standing Committee, the National Defence Council, the State Council and other agencies of the Government are all dominated by the members of the Communist Party.
-These members do not exercise their voting right and their powers according to the dictates of their conscience, but in accordance with the dictates of the party.
+Thus very organ of the Government is under its control and nothing can be done either without its consent or against its will The persons who control the party also control the various governmental agencies.
+The Mattonal People's Congress, the Council and other agencies of the Government are all dominated by the members of the Community Party.
+These members do not exercise their voting right and their powers according to the dictates of their conscience, but in accordance with the dictates